-Here are important Psychology-related questions useful for TNUSRB SI & Constable Exams, based on previous year patterns and syllabus relevance:
+Listed below are vital Psychology-related questions helpful for TNUSRB SI & Constable Exams, based mostly on earlier 12 months patterns and syllabus relevance:

-1. Who is considered the father of modern psychology?
+1. Who is taken into account the daddy of contemporary psychology?

 a) Sigmund Freud